Maiahy/South-Atlantic-DOM-dataset/2_Correspondance_DDA_fullMS/README.md

 ## Notes

-This workflow was used to establish correspondences between features detected in the Full MS and DDA datasets prior to downstream analyses.
+This workflow was used to establish correspondences between features detected in the Full-scan and DDA datasets prior to downstream analyses.